 Water purification, on the other hand, works to remove bacterial contaminants and viruses.
 These units don’t include chemical contaminants, which is why water purification and water filtration systems tend to work together.
 Water filters can remove unwanted chemicals like chlorine and fluoride, while water purifiers are effective at removing bacteria and viruses.

 The beauty of water treatment systems is that all three can work together.
 To learn what units you need for your home, contact trusted plumbers in Fairfax.

 Install your perfect water softener today

 Because each home is unique, each solution is too.
 We look forward to understanding your needs and providing a customized solution that works for your family, and your budget.
 Explore different options for water filtration systems in your home and work with plumbing experts at John C. Flood.
-Call us at (703) 783-0247 or schedule service online.
+Call us at (703) 783-0247 or schedule water filtration service online.